Table of Contents

 Diseases caused by prions are serious diseases because of the difficulty of detecting the conditions because symptoms only show when the infection is already severe.
 Unlike most diseases caused by other pathogens, infections caused by prions are untreatable.
 Worse, these diseases cause invariable fatal neurodegeneration.

 There are four features in the tissue damage caused by prions to humans.
-These include neuronal loss, amyloid plaque formation and astrocytosis.
+These include neuronal loss, amyloid plaque formation, and astrocytosis.
 The most common feature is the formation of spongiform where the brains of infected individuals appear to have sponge-like holes.

-Because of the tissue damages caused by the prions, infected individuals suffer from psychomotor dysfunctions like involuntary jerking movements, mental impairments, and loss of ability to speak.
+Because of the tissue damages caused by the prions, infected individuals suffer from psychomotor dysfunctions like involuntary jerking movements, mental impairments, and loss of the ability to speak.
 Other clinical signs of prion infections in humans include personality changes, insomnia, depression, lack of coordination, and ataxia.

 Cases of scrapie occurred in many countries around the world.
 Two of the countries recognized to be scrapie-free are New Zealand and Australia.
-Countries develop programs and strategies to reduce occurrence of this disease.
+Countries develop programs and strategies to reduce the occurrence of this disease.

 Scrapie is one type of disease that slowly develops.
 The clinical signs of this disease are only evident in older animals.
-Animals suffering from this disease show changes in behavior like tremors, incoordination, aggression and abnormal gaits.
+Animals suffering from this disease show changes in behavior like tremors, incoordination, aggression, and abnormal gaits.
 When these symptoms appear, the infected animal typically dies within a few months.
 There is no treatment currently available for this disease.